 Caught in a snare that had held her for much too long, Song wrapped her arm around the young Bauchi woman.
 “She loves you—she just doesn’t know it yet.”

 With a muffled sob against the older woman’s shoulder, Kelesta gave way to tears.
 “She can’t love someone she doesn’t know.
 She refuses to even consider what Zuri and I offer.”

-The sun, still on its ascent, shone bright from the clear golden sky.
-“Let’s return and have a morning cup with biscuits and honey-jam.
+The sun, still on its ascent, shone brightly from the clear golden sky.
+“Let’s return and have a morning cup with biscuits and honey jam.
 You’ve come home just in time to help me face the coming storm.
 Humanity measures time in such small increments; they do not see the landscape of their days.
 They are about to undergo a momentous change, and they have no idea of the long-range repercussions.”